-- Ensure the cylinder is free of damage which could lead to a leak or explosion. - ENSURE THE HYDROSTATIC TEST DATE DOES NOT EXCEED 5 YEARS. - Ensure the pressure rating meets or exceeds 400 PSIG.
-When in doubt, do not use cylinder.
+- Ensure the cylinder is free of damage which could lead to a leak or explosion. - Ensure the hydrostatic test date does not exceed 5 years. - ENSURE THE PRESSURE RATING MEETS OR EXCEEDS 400 LBS.
+WHEN IN DOUBT, DO NOT USE CYLINDER.

 Prior to beginning work on systems containing flammable refrigerants, safety checks are necessary to ensure that the risk of ignition is minimized.
 Work shall be undertaken under a controlled procedure as stated in this manual so as to minimize the risk of a flammable gas or vapor being present while the work is being performed.
 All persons working in the local area shall be instructed on the nature of work being carried out.
+Work in confined spaces shall be avoided.
 The area shall be checked with an appropriate refrigerant detector prior to and during work, to ensure the technician is aware of potentially flammable atmospheres.
 Ensure that the leak detection equipment being used is suitable for use with A2L refrigerants, i.e. non-sparking, adequately sealed or intrinsically safe.

 If any hot work is to be conducted on the refrigerating equipment or any associated parts, appropriate fire extinguishing equipment shall be available.
 Have a dry powder or CO2 fire extinguisher adjacent to the hot work area.
 No person carrying out work on the refrigeration system shall use any sources of ignition in such a manner that it may lead to the risk of fire or explosion.
-All possible ignition sources, including cigarette smoking, should be kept a minimum of a foot distance from the site of work, during which refrigerant can possibly be released to the surrounding space.
+All possible ignition sources, including cigarette smoking, should be kept sufficiently far from the site of work, during which refrigerant can possibly be released to the surrounding space.
 Prior to work taking place, the area around the equipment is to be surveyed to make sure that there are no flammable hazards or ignition risks.
 "No Smoking" signs shall be displayed.